+Our ostomy exercise program has 2 parts.
+This is part 2.
 Your care team will tell you when it’s safe to start doing these exercises.
-Do not start them within 6 weeks of your surgery.
 Follow the instructions in Exercises After Ostomy Surgery: Level 1 until your care team tells you it’s safe to start these.

-What to do before starting this exercise program
+What to do before you start this exercise program

-Talk with your healthcare provider before starting this program.
+Talk with your healthcare provider before you start this program.
 Your healthcare provider or rehabilitation (rehab) therapist may change the exercises to meet your needs.

 Your care team will talk with you about movements to avoid while your incisions (surgical cuts) are healing.
 Follow their instructions.
 Contact them if you have any questions.